juggie/aa-proxy-rs/README.md

 Consider also using "Forget" of bluetooth device in the Android phone.

 Application by default is logging into _/var/log/aa-proxy-rs.log_ file.
 This log could be helpful when trying to solve issues.
+If you want to get logs out of device, read [here](https://github.com/nisargjhaveri/WirelessAndroidAutoDongle?tab=readme-ov-file#getting-logs) how to obtain it.

 ## Hardening / making system read-only
 Sometimes it is desirable (because of SD cards longevity) to make a whole system read-only.
 This would also help because we don't have any control when the car headunit is powering off the dongle (USB port).<br>